edwardgunning/ISBS-FDA-data-preparation-workshop/README.md

   workshop, in the hope that you will use it as part of your own data analysis and research.

+- You can contact me at <Edward.Gunning@pennmedicine.upenn.edu> if you spot any typos that should be fixed, or have any questions about the material.

 ## 🖥 Computing Pre-requisites

 ### R and RStudio